-I. Finding and Defining the Right Target Audience
+I. Finding and Defining the Right Target Group

-Since it is essential to understand exactly the people you want to address with your product or service, the first priority is to define the target audience.
+Since it is essential to understand exactly the people you want to address with your product or service, the first priority is to define the target audience, also called target group.
 A target audience is a group of people who have the same or similar needs.
 It is usually described on the basis of demographic and socio-economic characteristics, for example "unmarried women aged 25 to 40 with a high income".

 In addition to characteristics such as gender, age, income or place of residence, information on marital status, education, occupation and position also play a role.
-If one deals in detail with the product and the people who buy it, the target audience definition enables a targeted consumer approach and thus a more effective and more efficient marketing.
+If one deals with the product and the people who buy it in detail, the target audience definition enables a targeted consumer approach and thus a more effective and more efficient marketing.

-The next step is to examine the purchase behaviour of the target audience.
+The next step is to examine the purchase behaviour of the target group.

 II.
-Exploring the Purchase Behavior of the Target Audience
+Exploring the Purchase Behavior of the Target Group

-While the target audience definition focuses on the socio-demographic data, the target audience analysis is primarily interested in the lifestyle and behavior of the target group - why they buy, when, through which channels.
+While the target audience or target group definition focuses on the socio-demographic data, the target group analysis is primarily interested in the lifestyle and behavior of the target group - why they buy, when and through which channels.
 In order to understand the challenges customers face, you should have answers to the following questions: